Tilley Endurables

-Most Tilley products are made in Canada, primarily at a factory in Don Mills, Ontario."
-In 2015, Tilley sold the company to the Canadian subsidiary of the UK-based Hilco Capital.
-In 2018 Hilco Capital sold the company to Toronto, Canada based Gibraltar & Company.

 The original hat was made of cotton duck and included a brim that snaps up.
 As the hats were originally made for sailing, they include two straps to prevent them from blowing off.
 Tilley customers often write stories on the Tilley website, explaining strange experiences they have had with the hats.
 One such story (and shown as part of an advertisement) includes a hat being eaten by an elephant, and defecated out later that week entirely intact.

+In 2015, Tilley sold the company to the Canadian subsidiary of the UK-based Hilco Capital.
+In 2018 Hilco Capital sold the company to Toronto, Canada-based Gibraltar & Company.